codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 **GitOps**
 * Rollouts panel does not display control to expand Analysis Run.
 * Incomplete list of Pull Requests and Jira issues in Timeline tab of GitOps Apps dashboard when k8s Deployments and Rollouts are both used in the same application.
+* Unable to add managed clusters to GitOps Runtimes.
+* Unable to add a non-OpenShift cluster to GitOps Runtimes.
 * Creating a Git Source using Bitbucket does not load all available repos for selection.
+* Clicking More filters in GitOps Apps dashboard shows truncated names for Labels filter.

  Subscription & Billing page is inconsistent when the account is paying via Wire Transfer (or any other non-Stripe related method) CR-2589 Alexey